leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 00000080  00 f0 e1 49 44 41 54 78  5e ec fd 01 b4 66 59 76  |...IDATx^....fYv|
 00000090  d7 87 dd b1 1e 52 31 2a  0d 4f f0 92 55 8a 0b 5c  |.....R1*.O..U..\|
 ```
-check the file...
+Check the file...

 ```bash
 ┌──(leonuz㉿sniper)-[~/SpaceHeroesCTF/Forensics/The_Legend_of_the_Chozo]
 └─$ file CorruptedData.chr
 CorruptedData.chr: data
 ```
-`file` won't recognize it yet, so we need continue fix it.
+`file` won't recognize it yet, so we need to continue fixing it.

 We know that after the header come a series of [chunks](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html).
 PNG contains two types of chunks: one called critical chunks that are the standard chunks, another called ancillary chunks that are optional.